Tax Residency · Personal Tax · Q1 2025

 What is domicile under Cyprus law?

-The concept of domicile in Cyprus tax law is distinct from tax residency and is based on common law principles.
-Domicile refers to the jurisdiction that an individual considers to be their permanent home.
+Domicile in Cyprus tax law is a common law concept, distinct from residency or citizenship.
+It refers to the jurisdiction a person treats as their permanent home.
 Cyprus law recognises two types:

-• Domicile of origin: acquired at birth, typically that of the individual's father.
+• Domicile of origin: acquired at birth, typically from the individual's father.
 An individual whose father was domiciled in Cyprus at birth has a Cyprus domicile of origin.

-• Domicile of choice: an individual acquires a domicile of choice in Cyprus by being tax resident for at least 17 out of the 20 years immediately preceding the relevant tax year.
+• Domicile of choice: acquired by being tax resident in Cyprus for at least 17 of the 20 years immediately before the relevant tax year.

 Any foreign national who relocates to Cyprus will automatically qualify as non-domiciled for the first 17 years of their tax residency.